serverless/components/README.md

 ### Input & Output Types

-Actions in a Serverless Component can optionally declare Types for its Inputs and Outputs.
+The Actions of a Serverless Component can optionally declare Types for its Inputs and Outputs.

-**Serverless Component Types** are recommended because they offer the following features:
+These Types are recommended because they offer the following benefits:

 * They validate user Inputs before they are sent to a Component's Actions.
 * They validate an Action is supported by a Component before running it.